Isle Software Build

 cd isle/software/book/ch05

-The software is assembled and turned into a .mem file suitable for loading into memory at design time.
-We will add support for loading software at runtime from storage in future chapters.
+The software is assembled and turned into .mem files suitable for loading into memory at design time.
+We will add support for loading software at runtime from storage in future.

-To create a disassembled version of the linked software, run make with the program name and the `.dis` extension; for example:
+To create a disassembled version of the linked software, which is handy for debugging, run make with the program name and the `.dis` extension; for example:

 cd isle/software/book/ch05